 Advice will be sought from the Environment Agency on risk assessment if controlled waters are the receptor in a particular pollutant linkage.
-It is anticipated that risk assessments and remediation will be carried out in accordance with Environment Agency guidance as laid down in "Methodology for the Derivation of Remedial Targets for Soil and Groundwater to Protect Water Resources" (EA R&D Publication 20, 1999).
+It is anticipated that risk assessments and remediation will be carried out in accordance with current Environment Agency guidance.